 multiple causes of death: All causes listed on the Medical Certificate of Cause of Death.
 These include the underlying cause of death and all associated cause(s) of death.
 See also cause of death.

 musculoskeletal: A term that relates to the muscles, joints and bones.

-musculoskeletal conditions: Disorders that affect the bones, muscles and joints, such as back pain and problems, juvenile arthritis, osteoarthritis, osteopenia, osteoporosis and rheumatoid arthritis.
+musculoskeletal condition: One of a group of conditions, along with arthritis and other conditions, that affects the bones, muscles and joints.
+These other conditions include back problems, juvenile arthritis, osteoarthritis, osteopenia, osteoporosis (low bone density) and rheumatoid arthritis.

 My Health Record: An online platform for storing a person’s health information, including their Medicare claims history, hospital discharge information, diagnostic imaging reports, and details of allergies and medications.

 natural environment: A setting that includes all vegetation and animal species (including micro-organisms), habitats and landscapes on earth, but excludes aspects of the environment that result from human activities.
 The natural environment includes air, water and climate.